loda-lang/loda-programs/programs/oeis/list6.md

 * [A314039](http://oeis.org/A314039) ([L24 program](314/A314039.asm)): Coordination sequence Gal.5.299.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314040](http://oeis.org/A314040) ([L21 program](314/A314040.asm)): Coordination sequence Gal.4.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](http://oeis.org/A314049) ([L17 program](314/A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314051](http://oeis.org/A314051) ([L57 program](314/A314051.asm)): Coordination sequence Gal.5.308.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314056](http://oeis.org/A314056) ([L40 program](314/A314056.asm)): Coordination sequence Gal.4.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314067](http://oeis.org/A314067) ([L21 program](314/A314067.asm)): Coordination sequence Gal.3.53.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A314096](http://oeis.org/A314096) ([L06 program](314/A314096.asm)): Coordination sequence Gal.4.73.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314096](http://oeis.org/A314096) ([L05 program](314/A314096.asm)): Coordination sequence Gal.4.73.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314099](http://oeis.org/A314099) ([L10 program](314/A314099.asm)): Coordination sequence Gal.5.131.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314110](http://oeis.org/A314110) ([L27 program](314/A314110.asm)): Coordination sequence Gal.6.200.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314111](http://oeis.org/A314111) ([L27 program](314/A314111.asm)): Coordination sequence Gal.5.289.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.